DOES LEMON LAW APPLY TO MOBILE HOMES?

 This law is distinct from state regulations and helps provide financial support to those consumers who are stuck with defective vehicles and have been unable to obtain appropriate recourse and repairs.

 Under Magnuson-Moss, the warranty provided by the manufacturer of your mobile home should lay out the manufacturer’s responsibilities.
 Typically, this permits two or three attempts at adequate repairs addressing a particular defect.
 The reasonableness requirement in nationwide lemon law applies to the entirety of the mobile home, not just each individual defect.
-This means that a vehicle that has multiple problems could be covered under the federal law even if it was not covered under state law due to insufficient repair attempts for one single problem.
+This means that a vehicle that has multiple problems could be covered under the federal law even if it was not covered under state law due to insufficient repair attempts for a single problem.

 This federal law allows consumers an alternative if they do not qualify for a replacement vehicle, reimbursement of the purchase price, or a settlement under state lemon laws.
 Magnuson-Moss also accommodates used-vehicle claims, incorporates more vehicles, and allows for different damages.